tomerfiliba/plumbum/docs/local_commands.rst

 .. note::
    If you wish to accept several valid exit codes, ``retcode`` may be a tuple or a list.
    For instance, ``grep("foo", "myfile.txt", retcode = (0, 2))``

+   If you need to have both the output/error and the exit code (using exceptions would provide either but not both), you can use the `run` method, which will provide all of them

+   >>>  cat["non/existing.file"].run(retcode=None)
+   (1, u'', u'/bin/cat: non/existing.file: No such file or directory\n')

 Run and Popen
 -------------